SpriteDay/jupiter-module/README.md

 # Jupiter API Module

-A lightweight TypeScript module that provides a flexible rate limiter and a `getTokenSearch` utility for the Jupiter API on Solana.
+A lightweight TypeScript module that provides a flexible rate limiter and a `getTokensSearch` utility for the Jupiter API on Solana.

-This module provides a `JupiterRateLimiter` to manage your API request rate when using the `@jup-ag/api`, and it also includes the `getTokenSearch` function, which is not available in the official SDK at the moment.
+This module provides a `JupiterRateLimiter` to manage your API request rate when using the `@jup-ag/api`, and it also includes the `getTokensSearch` function, which is not available in the official SDK at the moment.
 It's designed to be unopinionated, giving you the flexibility to integrate it into your projects as you see fit.

 ## Features

--   **Token Search**: Find tokens available on Jupiter using the `getTokenSearch` function.
+-   **Token Search**: Find tokens available on Jupiter using the `getTokensSearch` function.
 -   **Rate Limiting**: Includes a flexible `JupiterRateLimiter` to manage your API request rate.
 -   **Type-Safe**: Written in TypeScript and uses Zod for robust schema validation.
 -   **ESM and CJS support**: The package is published with both EcmaScript and CommonJS modules.